omab/django-social-auth/README.rst

 Facebook
 --------
-Facebook works similar to Twitter but it's simpler to setup and redirect url is passed as a parameter when issuing an authorization.
+Facebook works similar to Twitter but it's simpler to setup and redirect URL is passed as a parameter when issuing an authorization.
 Further documentation at `Facebook development resources`_:

 - Register a new app at `Facebook App Creation`_, and